sguox002/leetcode/leetcode-all.md

 - bfs with parent information
 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-752	Open the Lock    		52.3%	Medium
+GIVEN 4 circular wheel with 0-9 on it.
+You can turn around the wheel, each move turn the wheel one digit. lock initial is 0000.
+You are given a list of deadends that the wheel stops turning. given a target, return the min total number of returns. bfs. you can rotate clockwise or counterclockwise.
+->>

 <<-773	Sliding Puzzle    		60.2%	Hard
 given 2x3 board with 1-5, return min number of moves to solve the board.